danielehrlich/danielehrlich.github.io/index.md

 with *Masao Fukui (BU)* and *Robert Townsend (MIT)*

 ## Work in Progress
-1. A Bank on Every Corner: Trade Credit and Firm Dynamics
+1. A Bank on Every Corner: Relationship Contracting and Firm Dynamics
 with *Vishan Nigam (MIT)*

 2. The Dynamics of Misallocation